 That said, the company remained highly profitable during the Great Recession.
 This allowed it to continue increasing its dividend each year during the recession, even when earnings declined.
 And, thanks to its strong brand portfolio, the company recovered quickly.
 Earnings-per-share soared 57% in 2010.
 By 2011, earnings-per-share surpassed 2007 levels.

 Valuation & Expected Returns

-As discussed previously, we expect 8% annual earnings growth over the next five years.
-In addition, Illinois Tool Works stock has a current dividend yield of 2.9%.
+We expect 6% annual earnings growth over the next five years.
+In addition, Illinois Tool Works stock has a current dividend yield of 2.4%.

 Illinois Tool Works is a high-quality company, and an even better dividend growth stock.
 It has a strategic growth plan that is working well, and shareholders have been rewarded with rising dividends for over 50 years.

-The stock also has an attractive dividend yield, making it an appealing choice for long-term dividend growth investors.
-Shares are not extremely undervalued at the moment, and it is likely the company will struggle if and when a recession occurs.
+The stock also has a decent yield, which could make it an appealing choice for long-term dividend growth investors.
+Shares are not attractively priced at the moment, and it is likely the company will struggle if and when a recession occurs.

 Illinois Tool Works is a classic example of a great company, but not a stock to buy right now.
 Despite its status as a Dividend King, we suggest investors wait for a better entry point prior to purchasing shares of Illinois Tool Works.